chornge/kmpli/README.md

 ### Acknowledgments

-- Inspired by a need to create Kotlin/Compose Multiplatform projects without a GUI or using the website's interface.
+- Inspired by a need to create Kotlin/Compose Multiplatform projects without the need for a GUI.
 - Thanks to the Kotlin and Compose Multiplatform communities for the support and for the resources.